FELLOWS & OBSERVERS

 The camaraderie and novel training environment permits the CEC to develop surgical leaders and future teachers in endometriosis and chronic pelvic pain gynepathologies while facilitating enhancement and refinement of advanced Laparoendoscopic skills for those qualified.
 Ultimately, this improves the standard of care for individuals with endometriosis and pelvic pain from every region of the world.

-Minimum requirements to receive CEC credentialing:
+Minimum requirements to receive CEC credentialing (not negotiable):

 Demonstrated skill at MIGS/Laparoscopy;